360-data-engineer/ArchAngelKatas/README.md

 The low-level diagram explaining the client-server interaction via Containers' services has been attached below.
 ![architecture](/Diagrams/architecture.png)
 *Figure 4 Server-Client Interaction via Services*

+Enhancement: To notify the user regarding updates, we are also considering a De-Duplication block at the Client.
+If the De-Dup service finds the update redundant, the update is dropped.
+Otherwise, the user is notified regarding the same.